weiweihuanghuang/Avara/README.md

 # Avara

-Open source transitional serif curveless font.
+Libre transitional serif curveless font.
 Work in progress…

 Designed using <a href="http://fontforge.sourceforge.net/">FontForge</a> — <a href="http://fr.flossmanuals.net/fontes-libres/">[FR doc]</a>